 Can I take my cat home overnight?

-Occasionally we get asked if people can take their cats home overnight with the pump and catheter and lines.
-We understand the desire to do this but advise against it.
-Cats at home are more likely to wander about, potentially causing damage to the catheter and themselves.
-Also, ther animals at home can cause them anxiety at a time when they are often feeling a bit fragile.
+Occasionally we get asked if people can take their cats home overnight with the pump and intravenous line.
+We understand why you would want this but advise against it.
+Cats at home are more likely to wander about, potentially causing damage or infection to the catheter site and injure themselves.
+Also, other animals at home can cause them anxiety at a time when they are often feeling a bit fragile.

-We are not able to let the specialist fluid pumps leave the practice as the warranty is voided if they are damaged.
+We are not able to let the specialist fluid pumps leave the practice.
+Fluid therapy in cats must be delivered very carefully and a qualified professional must monitor pump use.
+In addition, the warranty of the pump is voided if they are damaged.
 We do not want our customers to have to worry about this significant expense.